Drenso/symfony-oidc/README.md

 ## Known usages

-A list of Open source Projects that use this Symfony OIDC bundle:
+A list of open source projects that use this bundle:

 - Zitadel's [example-symfony-oidc](https://github.com/zitadel/example-symfony-oidc): A template repository with basic OIDC authentication, user model, roles and example pages.